-Healthy Harnett has identified focus areas, established objectives and targets, and developed action plans and interventions that will improve the health of people in Harnett County.
+Healthy Harnett has identified focus areas and developed action plans and interventions that will improve the health of people in Harnett County.

 Medicine Safety: Anyone who takes medicines has some risk of a harmful effect.
 How high the risk depends on the individual patientís health, the particular medicines a patient is using and how they take their medications.
 According to the Centers for Disease Control and Prevention, older adults (65 and over) are twice as likely as younger people to come to emergency departments for adverse drug events.
 The Medicine Safety committee works to prevent and reduce these adverse drug events by partnering with the Campbell University School of Pharmacy to hold education sessions on Medication Safety at Senior Centers throughout Harnett County.
 For information on Medicine Safety contact: Debbie Vaughn, Harnett County Department on Aging 910-814-5072

-Promoting Healthy Lifestyles at the Ballpark: This program works to promote healthy snack choices at the ballpark for children participating in youth teams/leagues.
-Through the work of this committee the Erwin Parks and Recreation adopted a policy that youth players participating in athletic activities will have access to healthy beverages/water.
-Making available water in coolers, providing encouragement from the Administration and coaching staff to promote drinking water by serving as role models for the youth players.
-For more information, please contact Kittrane Sanders, Harnett County Cooperative Extension at 910-893-7535
+Promoting Healthy Lifestyles: This program works to promote healthy snack choices at the ballpark for children participating in youth teams/leagues.
+Through the work of this committee the Erwin, Lillington, Western Harnett and Coats Parks and Recreation have adopted a policy to always include opportunities for healthy beverages and snacks for youth players participating in athletic actvities.
+For more information, please contact Belinda Rayner, Harnett County Health Department at 910-814-6196.

 School Health Advisory Council (SHAC)